 Anybody who knows us knows that we’re pizza obsessed.
-We discovered the best pizza in Naples Italy a few years ago, and we still can’t get enough of the Neapolitan specialty to this day.
+We ate our way through Naples Italy a few years ago, and we still can’t get enough of the Neapolitan specialty to this day.
 So, during our epic US road trip, we couldn’t resist detouring to Phoenix to check out the pies at Pizzeria Bianco.
 Rumored to be the best pizza in Phoenix and perhaps the entire country, we were curious to see if these pizzas live up to their illustrious reputation.

 Now that we’ve completed our first year as full-time culinary travelers, we’re not surprised to get asked the following questions – “what’s your favorite country?” and “what’s your favorite food?”

 The first question is impossible to answer since we’ve loved different aspects of every country that we’ve visited so far.
 The second question is easier.
 Though we’re for our deep love of Asian soups like pho and ramen, Mindi’s absolute favorite food is pizza.
 (Daryl doubts that sentiment but Mindi is 100% sure.)
 We’re not talking about fast food pizza (though we’ll gladly eat that in a pinch) with parmesan cheese and pepperoni.
 We’re talking about traditional Neopolitan pizza baked in a wood-fired brick oven.
 We could eat this kind of pizza every day, which is what we did for a month while living in Naples earlier this year.
 In fact, we ate enough pizza to write a Naples pizza guide during our month in Italy before we ate the best pizza in the world at Pepe in Grani.